 About the European Nature Information System, EUNIS

-The EUNIS web application provides access to the publicly available data in the EUNIS database.
+The EUNIS information system provides access to the publicly available data in the EUNIS database.
 The information includes:

-- Data on Species, Habitat types and Sites compiled in the framework of NATURA 2000 (EU Habitats and Birds Directives),
+- Data on species, habitat types and designated sites compiled in the framework of Natura 2000 (EU Habitats and Birds Directives);

-- Information on Species, Habitat types and Sites taken into account in relevant international conventions or from International Red Lists.
+- Information on species, habitat types and designated sites mentioned in relevant international conventions and in the IUCN Red Lists;

 - Specific data collected in the framework of the EEA's reporting activities, which also constitute a core set of data to be updated periodically, e.g. Eionet priority dataflow Nationally designated areas (CDDA).

-- assistance to the NATURA 2000 process (EU Birds and Habitats Directives) and coordinated with the related EMERALD Network of the Bern Convention;
+- assistance to the Natura 2000 process (EU Birds and Habitats Directives) and coordinated with the related EMERALD Network of the Bern Convention;

-- for the development of indicators (EEA Core Set, Bio-IMPS, IRENA);
+- the development of indicators (EEA Core Set);

-- for environmental reporting connected to EEA reporting activities.
+- environmental reporting connected to EEA reporting activities.

 About the EUNIS database

-The data that is integrated and visualised through the EUNIS information system are collected and maintained by the European Topic Centre on Biological Diversity for the European Environment Agency and the European Environmental Information Observation Network to be used for environmental reporting and for assistance to the NATURA2000 process (EU Birds and Habitats Directives) and coordinated to the related EMERALD Network of the Bern Convention.
+The data that is integrated and visualised through the EUNIS information system are collected and maintained by the European Topic Centre on Biological Diversity, the European Environment Agency and the European Environmental Information Observation Network to be used for environmental reporting and for assistance to the Natura 2000 process (EU Birds and Habitats Directives) and coordinated to the related EMERALD Network of the Bern Convention.

-The species part of EUNIS contains information about more than 278 000 taxa occuring in Europe.
+The species module contains information about more than 278 000 taxa occuring in Europe.
 However, the amount of information collected on each species varies in accordance with the potential use of the data:

-The EUNIS Habitat types classification is a comprehensive pan-European system to facilitate the harmonised description and collection of data across Europe through the use of criteria for habitat identification; it covers all types of habitats from natural to artificial, from terrestrial to freshwater and marine.
+The EUNIS habitat classification is a comprehensive pan-European system to facilitate the harmonised description and collection of data across Europe through the use of criteria for habitat identification; it covers all types of habitats from natural to artificial, from terrestrial to freshwater and marine.

 A criteria-based key has been developed for all units to level 3 and in addition for salt marshes at level 4.
 The key takes the form of a sequential series of questions with additional detailed explanatory notes.
 Depending on the answer chosen, the user is directed to the next question in the series or to a habitat type identified by the parameters.
 The user may follow the key question by question, or view the criteria for each habitat level in a series of static diagrams.